servalproject/serval-dna/doc/Servald-Configuration.md

    a warning and ignore the option, leaving it with the built-in default value.

-In all the above cases, most **servald** commands will reject the defective file and fail with, logging an error, instead of executing.
-The logging is done using any options that could be salvaged from the defective file.
+In all the above cases, most **servald** commands will reject the defective
+file: they will log an error and exit with error status (255).
+The logging is done using options salvaged from the defective file (see the `config dump` command, described below).

 Some “permissive” commands, such as `help`, `stop`, and the various `config` commands described below, will not fail on a defective configuration file.
-Instead they will log warnings and carry on using the salvaged options from the file.
-This means that despite a defective `serval.conf`, **servald** may still be used to inspect and correct the configuration, and to stop a running daemon.
+Instead they will log a warning and carry on using options salvaged from the defective file.
+This means that **servald** may always be used to inspect and correct the configuration, and to stop a running daemon, despite a defective configuration file.

 Invalid configuration of daemons
 --------------------------------

-As described above, an invalid `serval.conf` will prevent the **servald** `start` command from starting a daemon process.
+As described above, a defective `serval.conf` will prevent the **servald** `start` command from starting a daemon process.
 Once the daemon is running, it periodically checks whether `serval.conf` has changed (by comparing size and modification time) and attempts to re-load it if it detects a change.
-If the re-loaded file is defective, the daemon rejects it, logs an error, and continues execution with unchanged configuration.
+If the re-loaded file is defective, the daemon rejects it, logs an error, and continues execution with its prior configuration unchanged.
 If the daemon is stopped or killed, it cannot be re-started while `serval.conf` remains defective.

 Configuration commands
 ----------------------